 - Repo!
 The Genetic Opera: Parvi Largo speaks with a pronounced Italian accent that nobody else in his family speaks with.

 - Sheldon Cooper of The Big Bang Theory affects an East-Atlantic accent despite being from Texas, while the rest of his family have Texan drawls (although he does slip from time to time).
 This extends to the spin-off Young Sheldon, where he's nine years old.
 Narration from the pilot episode of that series explains that he chose to change his accent to sound smarter.
+Ironically, his sister, Missy, does not have a Texas drawl in Young Sheldon even though she had one in Big Bang.

 - In Quantico, Alex Parrish has a noticeable Indian accent despite having been born in the US and having an American father.
 Supposedly, she picked up the accent from spending several years living in India.